civisanalytics/datascience-python/README.md

 The normal default is /shm. /shm is a RAM disk which defaults to a 64 MB size in Docker containers, too small for typical scientific computing.

-# Updating existing PyPi Package Version
+# Updating Existing Package Versions
-1. Update version of existing package in `requirements-core.txt`
+1. Update versions of existing packages in `requirements-core.txt`
 2. Run script `generate-requirements-full.sh`

 # Creating Equivalent Local Environments